-“My Boyfriend Lets People Believe He’s My Husband… and I Wish He Didn’t”
+“My Boyfriend Lets People Think He’s My Husband… I Wish He Didn’t”

 He thinks I should just pretend for that moment that we are married and leave it at that.
 It’s no conflict between us — he doesn’t mind what I do one way or the other.
 But I guess I kind of mind that he’s not correcting the impression that we’re married.
 Maybe I’m having a knee-jerk reaction to not wanting to feel pressured into a decision that to me is fraught with implications.
 I’m not even sure I’ll ever want to sign on the dotted line.
 There are too many financial repercussions.
 And he’s still only legally separated from his former wife.
 They’re in the throes of a drawn-out property settlement.
 We’re not living together yet–although that may happen soon.
 I am wearing on “that” finger a ring he gave me, but it’s not “the” ring.